 9 – Learn to cook with a family cooking class

-The best part of the class is of course the lunch that follows, when you can gorge on out creations with washing them down with local wine (and juice for the kids)
+The class includes a family unch, when you can gorge on your creations with washing them down with local wine (and juice for the kids)

 10 – Learn to make… paper!

 Paper making is a traditional Florentine craft and elegant marble paper creations grace the windows of many beautiful Florence city center shops.

 You can buy paper and bring a booklet as souvenir to your friends back home or you can take the souvenir idea to the next level a make a booklet yourself!